deeptronos/RustWebDevelopment/README.md

 # Run the Code

+**Required:** Ensure a file located at `db/password.txt` exists from the root directory.
+Write your choice of a database password in this file.

+---

 Call `docker-compose up` on a freshly-installed pull of this repo to start a PostgreSQL Docker container.

 There may be issues with volumes or something... use the following two commands to fix it: